Saves of low shots from 9 meters

 Sliding Saving Technique for Low Shots From 9 Meters

 The other way to react on low shots from 9 meters is sliding.
-Traditionally, the sliding saving technique belongs to Scandinavian goalkeeping school.
-But just like with the side step low save reaction – sliding is (and it should be) nowadays applied and used by all top level goalkeepers.
+Traditionally, the sliding saving technique belongs to the Scandinavian goalkeeping school.
+But just like with the side step low save reaction, sliding is now applied and used by all top-level goalkeepers.

 In my work with young goalkeepers, I never start with the sliding save reaction as the first choice of technique for saving low shots.
-And the reason for that is: sliding technique is very challenging, and young goalkeepers more often than not have very bad flexibility and hip mobility, so they are physically unable to make a proper technique of sliding.
+The reason is that sliding technique is very challenging physically, and young goalkeepers more often than not have poor flexibility and hip mobility, so they are physically unable to make proper sliding technique.
 But regardless, they keep performing it.

-What happens in the end is that, over time, they will develop some kind of injury due to the overuse of wrong technique and due to the harsh impact on their joints (hips, knees, ankles) before they have needed range of motion and flexibility for such a challenging movement like the sliding save technique is!
+What happens over time is that they develop injuries due to overuse of wrong technique and harsh impact on their joints (hips, knees, ankles) before they have the needed range of motion and flexibility for such a challenging movement.

-I have discovered the “phenomenon” of sliding technique after having several goalkeeper camps and goalkeeper coaches educations in Norway, Sweden, Denmark and Iceland.
-In these countries – sliding was predominant technique for saves of low shots for young goalkeepers.
-And this was the case mostly because they get to see a lot of high level handball either live or on tv, where very skilled level senior goalkeepers are able to perform perfect sliding technique without any problems.
+I discovered this “phenomenon” of sliding technique after having several goalkeeper camps and coaches’ educations in Norway, Sweden, Denmark, and Iceland.
+In these countries, sliding was the predominant technique for saves of low shots from 9 meters for young goalkeepers.
+This was mostly because they get to see a lot of high-level handball either live or on TV, where very skilled senior goalkeepers perform perfect sliding technique without any problems.

-Young goalkeepers will, of course, copy the style of their idols, but their young bodies are not capable to perform such a challenging and demanding movement like the sliding technique is.
-So I like to start working first on the side step low save technique with my young goalkeepers, and then slowly progress to the sliding technique, while all along working on flexibility, mobility, and other needed physical aspects.
+Young goalkeepers naturally copy the style of their idols, but their young bodies aren’t capable of performing such a challenging and demanding movement.
+So I like to start working first on the side step low save technique with my young goalkeepers, and then slowly progress to sliding while working on flexibility, mobility, and other needed physical aspects.

 Sliding low save technique

-How To Make a Proper Sliding Save Technique?
+How To Perform a Proper Sliding Save Technique

-If we take the same example as in previous case – reaction on low shot to the left side, then “sliding” reaction starts from the basic stance and with the explosive push off from the right leg towards the left side.
-The left leg is sliding on the heel to the left side – where the shot is addressed.
-Sliding movement of the leg is often accompanied by one or both arms which are extended towards the foot of that leg, thus covering larger space.
+If we take the same example as in the previous case, reaction on a low shot to the left side, then the sliding reaction starts from the basic stance with an explosive push off from the right leg toward the left side.
+The left leg slides on the heel to the left side where the shot is addressed.
+The sliding movement of the leg is often accompanied by one or both arms extended toward the foot of that leg, thus covering larger space.

-Besides the push off sliding reaction on low shots, there is also a “sit down” slide reaction, without the lateral push off movement.
-However, this technique is even more “aggressive” and harsh physically for young goalkeeper’s bodies (especially for the hips, knees and ankles), so we should be really careful about when to include this technique in training progression.
+Besides the push-off sliding reaction on low shots, there is also a “sit down” slide reaction without lateral push-off movement.
+However, this technique is even more aggressive and harsh physically for young goalkeeper bodies (especially hips, knees, and ankles), so we should be careful about when to include this technique in training progression.

-In the training of young goalkeepers it is very important to teach them wide range of movements and different technique elements, so that they could later use what will suit best to their personal goalkeeper style in specific saving reactions.
+In training young goalkeepers, it’s very important to teach them a wide range of movements and different technique elements so they could later use what suits best to their personal goalkeeper style in specific saving reactions.

-In the video below, you can see a “king of sliding saves”, Niklas Landin, performing the sliding sit reaction and getting up immediately without any problems, and in a blink of an eye!
+In the video below, you can see a “king of sliding saves,” Niklas Landin, performing the sliding sit reaction and getting up immediately without any problems, in the blink of an eye.

 Important Things When Saving Low Shots

 Saving low shots is a critical aspect of a handball goalkeeper’s skill set.
-Here are just some of the most important points to consider when working on saves of low shots:
+Here are some of the most important points to consider when working on saves of low shots from 9 meters:

 Positioning and Stance